-Achieving recovery for the 15 species will require assessments of populations and their habitat, selection of sites for long-term conservation, threat management, development of regulatory protections (e.g., increased biosecurity regulations), species-specific research, and conservation translocation (hereafter, translocation [i.e., deliberate movement of organisms for conservation]) to maximize resiliency, redundancy, and representation.
-The recovery strategy for each species group or species is presented in the main body of this document.
+Achieving recovery for the 15 species will require a combination of assessments of populations and their habitat, selection of sites for long-term conservation, management of threats, development of regulatory protections, species-specific research, and conservation translocation (hereafter, translocation [i.e., deliberate movement of organisms for conservation]) to maximize resiliency, redundancy, and representation.
+The recovery strategy for each species group or species is presented in the main body of the recovery plan.

 Many of the plant species covered by this recovery plan persist at very low numbers and are in rapid decline.
-To target and track recovery efforts for critically rare plants, the Hawai'i and Pacific Plants Recovery Coordinating Committee (HPPRCC) developed two interim recovery stages with the goal of minimizing the likelihood of extinction and to stabilize populations (HPPRCC 2011).
-While defining these two interim recovery stages is not required under the ESA, they are vital for the recovery of these species.
+To target and track recovery efforts for critically rare plants, the Hawai'i and Pacific Plants Recovery Coordinating Committee (HPPRCC) developed two interim recovery stages (i.e., preventing extinction and interim stabilization) with the goal of minimizing the likelihood of extinction and to stabilize populations (HPPRCC 2011).
+While defining these two interim recovery stages is not required under the Act, they are vital for the recovery of these species.
 In addition to these interim stages, we have identified the required recovery criteria that, when met, indicate downlisting or delisting a species may be warranted.
 Recovery will be achieved through a series of conservation stages: (1) preventing extinction, (2) interim stabilization, (3) downlisting, and (4) delisting.

 The conservation measures recommended by these stages include genetic storage, managing threats in the immediate vicinity of individual plants, and translocation with the goal of protecting and/or creating multiple resilient populations of each species across its known range.
 The recovery of each species will follow from these initial efforts and include continued assessments of the distribution and condition of the 13 plant species and their habitat, selection of sites for their long-term conservation, management of threats, and development of regulatory protections to assure their long-term protection.
-Several species will also need protection from species-specific threats including vandalism, collection, rodents, logging of Acacia koa, predation or herbivory by nonnative invertebrates (e.g., slugs, leafhoppers, beetles), introduction of disease, and limited numbers.
+These species will require protection from general or species-specific threats including vandalism, human disturbance, collection, fire, military activities, stochastic events (drought, erosion, flood, hurricanes, high surf, landslides, rockfall, treefall, volcanic eruption), rodents, logging of Acacia koa (koa), predation or herbivory by nonnative invertebrates (e.g., slugs, leafhoppers, beetles, scale, nonnative game birds) and vertebrates (e.g. ungulates), pollinator or disperser deficiency, introduction of disease, hybridization, lack of regeneration, and limited numbers.
+Recovery strategies for the individual plant species are presented in the body of the recovery plan.

 The invertebrate species covered by this recovery plan presumably persist at very low numbers.
 Preventing extinction and stabilizing populations are immediate needs.
-The recovery strategy for the anchialine pool shrimp and picture-wing fly includes identification of all extant populations throughout the historical and existing suitable range of each species to assess their distribution, respectively.
-For both species, establishing captive rearing programs to prevent extinction and provide future sources for conservation translocation is an immediate need.
+The recovery strategy for the anchialine pool shrimp and picture-wing fly includes identification of all extant populations throughout the historical and existing suitable range of each species to assess their distribution.
+For both species, establishing captive-rearing programs to prevent extinction and provide future sources for conservation translocation is an immediate need.
 Research will inform adaptive management.
-Each species will need long-term protection of habitat and populations from species-specific threats including habitat degradation from a variety of sources, predation, loss of host plants, competition, disease, water quality, lack of sufficient breeding or food resources, and human-associated threats such as collection of individuals.
+Each species will need long-term protection of habitat and populations from species-specific threats which may include habitat degradation from a variety of sources, predation, loss of host plants, competition, disease, impaired water quality and flow, lack of sufficient breeding or food resources, and human-associated threats such as collection of individuals and contamination of habitat.

-Recovery and long-term protection of all 15 species will require collaboration with Federal, State, County, nonprofit, and private stakeholders to develop adaptive management and monitoring plans for each species' habitats, threats, and biosecurity.
-Some species may require conservation translocation to historical, restored, or created habitats suitable to achieve the resiliency necessary for a species to thrive.
+Recovery and long-term protection of all 15 species will require collaboration with Federal, State, County, native Hawaiian and local communities, nonprofit, and private stakeholders to develop adaptive management and monitoring plans for each species' habitats, threats, and biosecurity.
+Some species may require translocation to suitable historical, restored, or created habitats to achieve the resiliency necessary for the species to thrive.
 Recovery strategies for individual species and species groups are in the body of the recovery plan.